Does life feel like its getting on top of you?

 What is Psychotherapy as opposed to Counselling?

-Psychotherapy is generally longer term work which explores past experiences that impact on your current way of being.
+The two terms are really interchangeable but generally Psychotherapy is longer term work which explores past experiences that impact on your current way of being.
 I often get told by people that they have not found any benefit from counselling in the past.
 This is typically because they have had a short term, limited number of sessions often via the NHS which is usually only able to offer six sessions.
 It takes time to build up rapport and trust with your therapist and in a short period it is not possible to explore and more importantly, work through deeper issues.

 What issues Can it Help?